kylebshr/zerostore-ios/README.md

 # zerostore-ios

-an iOS implementation of zerostore by joseph346
+an ios implementation of [zerostore](https://github.com/joseph346/zerostore) by joseph346